 Make sure the power to your computer or video equipment is turned on.

-If you’ve connected a computer and one or more video sources, you may need to press the Source Search button on the projector or the Search button or one of the source buttons on the remote control to select the image source.
-Pressing the Computer button on the remote control will toggle between Computer1 and Computer2 inputs.
+If you’ve connected a computer and one or more video sources, you may need to press the Source Search button on the projector or one of the source buttons on the remote control to select the image source.
+See Displaying an Image for details.
 Allow a few seconds for the projector to sync up after pressing the button.

-If you’ve connected a laptop computer with a VGA cable, make sure it’s set to display on an external monitor.
+If you’ve connected a laptop computer, make sure it’s set to display on an external monitor.
+Try the following: